 Research & Publications

 Dr. Talbert-Slagle is an Assistant Professor of General Internal Medicine at the Yale School of Medicine and a Core Faculty member at the Equity Research and Innovation Center.
-She also directs the Yale College Multidisciplinary Academic Program in Global Health and is a lecturer at the Jackson Institute for Global Affairs.
+She also directs the Yale College Multidisciplinary Academic Program in Global Health.
 She is a global health scholar and educator, focused on addressing health and educational disparities around the world through high-quality, interactive teaching and locally-appropriate and responsive scholarship and field programs.
 With doctoral training in genetics and virology and postdoctoral training in complex systems and global health management, Dr. Talbert-Slagle approaches her work, teaching, and mentorship through an interdisciplinary perspective.

 Dr. Talbert-Slagle is the faculty director for Health Management and Preclinical Education workforce capacity-building programs in Liberia, working closely with colleagues at Yale and in Liberia.
 She is also the Yale lead for an undergraduate medical education curriculum review at Liberia’s only medical school, A.M.
 Dogliotti College of Medicine.